 Any boss who sacks anyone for not turning up today is a bum.

 America’s Cup history

-The Earl of Wilton, Commodore of the Royal Yacht Squadron, had invited the Americans to take part, and theirs would be the first foreign yacht to enter the race.
+The Earl of Wilton, Commodore of the Royal Yacht Squadron, had invited the Americans to take part, and theirs was the first foreign yacht to enter the race.